 A surprising number of people believe in ghosts.
-A 2014 UK survey found that 52 percent of participants believed in the supernatural.
-A 2015 survey by Chapman University found that more than 40 percent of Americans believe places can be haunted by spirits.
-However, there may be a more scientific basis to things that go bump in the night than a restless afterlife.
+A 2017 survey by Chapman University found that 52 percent of Americans believe places can be haunted by spirits, an increase of approximately 11 percent since 2015.
+An earlier UK survey found that 52 percent of participants believed in the supernatural.
+But there may be a more scientific basis to things that go bump in the night than a restless afterlife.

 Some subsequent research has pushed back on this theory, arguing that people were responding to the suggestion that they would feel a ghostly presence, rather than to the electromagnetic field.
-However, Persinger counters that this experiment followed very different protocols than his own research.
+However, Persinger countered that this experiment followed very different protocols than his own research [PDF].
 Other scientists have also found that environments that have a reputation for being haunted often feature unusual magnetic fields.

-Shane Rogers, an engineering professor at Clarkson University, has spent the past few months touring reportedly haunted locations looking for not-so-paranormal activity: mold growth.
-Preliminary research indicates that some molds can cause symptoms that sound pretty ghostly—like irrational fear and dementia.
-“I’ve watched a lot of ghost shows,” he tells mental_floss, and began to wonder “if there’s some kind of link there, where we might be able to explain why people are having these feelings.”
-So far in the data collection process, “it’s hard to say whether that’s a contributing factor or not, but anecdotally we are seeing these [toxic molds] exist in places that are haunted.”
+Shane Rogers, an engineering professor at Clarkson University, spent months touring reportedly haunted locations looking for not-so-paranormal activity: mold growth.
+Preliminary research indicated that some molds can cause symptoms that sound pretty ghostly—like irrational fear and dementia.
+“I’ve watched a lot of ghost shows,” he told Mental Floss in 2015.
+He began to wonder “if there’s some kind of link there, where we might be able to explain why people are having these feelings.”
+So far in the data collection process, “it’s hard to say whether that’s a contributing factor or not, but anecdotally we are seeing these [toxic molds] exist in places that are haunted," Rogers says.

 In a 2014 study, Goldsmiths, University of London psychologists had participants watch a video of a “psychic” supposedly bending a metal key with his mind.
 In one condition, study subjects watched the video with a “participant” who was actually working with the researchers and professed to see the key bending.
 Those subjects were more likely to report that they saw the key bend than subjects who were paired with someone who asserted that the key didn’t bend or said nothing.
-“One person’s account can influence another person’s memory,” study co-author Christopher French tells mental_floss.
-If someone else confidently asserts that they saw the ghost, it might influence a fellow eye-witness to believe they saw it, too.
+“One person’s account can influence another person’s memory,” study co-author Christopher French told Mental Floss in 2015.
+If someone else confidently asserts that they saw the ghost, it might influence a fellow eyewitness to believe they saw it, too.

-"There is a motivational side to belief in ghosts,” French explains.
+"There is a motivational side to belief in ghosts,” French explained.
 “We all want to believe in life after death.
 The idea of our mortality is one we are not generally comfortable with.”
 Confirmation bias holds powerful sway over our perceptions.
-“We find it much easier to believe evidence for something we want to believe anyway,” he says.
+“We find it much easier to believe evidence for something we want to believe anyway,” he said.